szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

 - create a simple Rmarkdown file, run it in RStudio and get html report
 - upload files to their github account
+- start an EC2 instance TODO: find an AMI with R/RStudio/h2o etc. installed

 TODO: what else?